"This event shows how class after class not only is devoted to what happens at this school but is devoted to those who come after they've been there.”

 – Beyond the law: Nathaniel Ballard ’99, CEO of The Press Shop; and Abby Ginzberg ’75, documentary filmmaker.

 Joseph W. Cotchett ’64 served as the event’s emcee.

 Event sponsors included Clark Construction, law firms Pearson, Simon and Warshaw LLP, Morgan, Lewis & Bockius LLP, Keker Van Nest & Peters, Duane Morris LLP, Holland Law LLP, Plastiras & Terrizzi, and John Stephens, Class of ’78.
-UC Hastings Trustee Chris Holland ’92 was the member sponsor at the City Club.
+UC Law SF Trustee Chris Holland ’92 was the member sponsor at the City Club.

-The event coincides with the official launch of the law school’s GAMECHANGER campaign, which includes a special spring edition of UC Hastings Law Magazine, light pole banners and a video that features Julia Olson ’97, the environmental attorney representing 21 young plaintiffs suing the federal government over climate change in Juliana v.
+The event coincides with the official launch of the law school’s GAMECHANGER campaign, which includes a special spring edition of UC Law SF Magazine, light pole banners and a video that features Julia Olson ’97, the environmental attorney representing 21 young plaintiffs suing the federal government over climate change in Juliana v.
 United States.